-Things to consider about income drawdown
+Things to consider about flexi-access drawdown

-Why do people choose income drawdown?
+Why do people choose flexi-access drawdown?

 What happens when I die?

 Your nominated beneficiaries can still benefit from any unused funds when you die.
 They can normally choose from the following options:

 - Continue the flexi-access drawdown plan in their own name